 Statistically, a blog helps a business.
 57% of businesses say that they have gained customers specifically from blogging.
-You could be missing out on a huge percentage of customers by not utilizing this tool.
+You could be missing out on a considerable percentage of customers by not utilizing this tool.
 Over half of the businesses on the Fortune 500 have a corporate blog, showing that even the big guys understand its importance.
 It creates a ‘personal’ link between you and your customer.
 By reading your words, they are connecting with you and your values.
 This can help to create a strong customer bond, ensuring that they become a life-long customer.

 Blogging can dramatically increase your website SEO.
 Blogs can result in a 434% increase in indexed pages and a 97% increase in indexed links.
 Each blog post gives you another index page that can appear on google.
 Blogs are also often loaded with keywords, meaning that they will be lighting up in a google search.
-If you wrote blog posts on a variety of things within your niche, then you are covering all your bases.
+If you wrote blog posts various things within your niche, you are covering all your bases.
 When someone searches for something in your niche, your blog post loaded with all the words they are searching for will come up.
 Google ranking also loves ‘fresh’ content, which is why it is recommended that businesses change their website information every couple of months.
 Therefore, if you are consistently putting out new information, Google will reward you by boosting your SEO ranking.

 Blogging also teaches you!
 When writing a blog post on a specific topic, you need to do research.
 I know that I personally have learned heaps through researching for my blog posts.
-This gives you a broader range of knowledge, that you can pass onto your customers.
+This gives you a broader range of knowledge that you can pass onto your customers.
 Through email, phone, or any other methods, it will become clear to a customer that you know what you are talking about and reassures them that you are the right person for the job.

 Blog posts provide social media content.
 Many people struggling with content creation, which is why social media managers have become so widely popular.
-A blog post can give three or four posts for your business.
-One post with the link to your post, another with an excerpt, another with a statistic that you used are all ideas.
+A blog post can give three or four social media posts for your business.
+One post with the link to your post, another with an excerpt, another with a statistic that you used are all possible ideas.
 This way, you’re killing two birds with one stone and getting a new blog post, as well as social media posts.

 It can grow your email marketing list.
 Email marketing is known to be a great way to engage with customers.
 However, it is notoriously difficult to get people to sign up for these.
 A blog will show your customer that your content will not be spammy or irrelevant.
 In fact, a good blog will encourage people to join your mailing list, as it shows the type of content you will be sending, and therefore they are less likely to have a negative experience.